 Now let’s look within the world of handmade instruments.

-There is a saying among luthiers that a fine uke requires most of the work of a guitar…but sells for a small fraction of the price.
+There is a saying among luthiers that a fine uke requires much of the work of a guitar…but sells for a small fraction of the price.
 Why is this?

 It is largely due to the vast number of ukes that cost from $25 to $200.
 Against that backdrop, a $500 uke sounds like a very high end instrument, and some music stores present them as such.
 A $4000-$9,000 ukulele—much less $20,000—Inconceivable!